3400-17/Bootstrap-Theme/labs/lab3.md

 #Radio Group
-use 9x9 2D arrary to represent maze each value is a 32 bit unsigned long so we can transmite the information of one square with on transimittion but we need to tranmite several times for the whole maze
+use 9x9 2D arrary to represent maze each value is a 32 bit char so we can transmite the information of one square with on transimittion but we need to tranmite several times for the whole maze

+char* maze[9][9]

 8 bits used for location
 4 bits for the walls around one square